Ilya751/tea/README.md

 # Tea

 Desktop layout for a tea-themed website.
-Responsive design up to 1000px included.
+Responsive design included.
 No animations yet.

 ## Screenshots

 ![Home Page](screenshots/desktop-header.png)

 ## How to Open

 Open `index.html` in your browser.

 ## Features

 - Built from Figma design
 - Clean semantic HTML
 - Flexbox and Grid layout
-- Responsive design for screens ≤1000px
+- Responsive design for screens > 480px
 - Decorative elements added with ::before and ::after